BIBB/BAuA Employment Survey

-The BIBB/BAuA Employment Surveys are telephone surveys of 20,000 gainfully employed people, jointly carried out by the German Federal Institute for Vocational Education and Training (BIBB) and the German Federal Institute for Occupational Safety and Health (BAuA) and funded by the German Federal Ministry of Education and Research (BMBF).
+The BIBB/BAuA Employment Surveys are telephone surveys of 20,000 gainfully employed people, jointly carried out by the German Federal Institute for Vocational Education and Training (BIBB) and the German Federal Institute for Occupational Safety and Health (BAuA).
 The surveys are carried out in intervals of six years.
 Employed persons aged 15 and over with regular working hours of at least 10 hours per week are surveyed.

-The aim in collecting the data is to provide differentiated and representative information regarding the working population and jobs in Germany for quantitative employment and qualification research as well as for occupational health and safety reporting.
+This data collection is meant to provide differentiated and representative information on the working population and jobs in Germany for quantitative employment and qualification research as well as for occupational health and safety reporting.